 We do not publish this data because we do not want students who are highly capable of success at Loomis to use them as a benchmark for their chances for admissions.
 Successful candidates are more than test scores and we want to ensure that all talented and motivated students are encouraged to apply.

 Will it hurt me if I don’t submit testing?

-No. Because no results are available, we simply make decisions based on the other parts of your application: your grades, courses, application, interview, and recommendations.
-We do strongly recommend that if you are not submitting testing, you consider submitting a third academic teacher recommendation to provide a more comprehensive picture of your academic achievement.
-(Available soon on the SAO, Gateway application, or our website.)
+No. Because no results are available, we simply make decisions based on the other materials: your grades, courses, application, interview, and recommendations.
+We do strongly recommend that if you are not submitting testing, you provide a third academic recommendation to share a more comprehensive picture of your academic achievement.
+(Available on the SAO, Gateway application, or our website.)

-What if I still want to take the SSAT but I can’t afford it?
+What if I want to take the SSAT but I can’t afford it?